statbiophys/OLGA/README.md

 ### run_pgen.py

-syntax: ```./run_pgen.py PATH/TO/INFILE PATH/TO/OUTFILE **kwarg ```
+syntax: ```olga-run_pgen PATH/TO/INFILE PATH/TO/OUTFILE **kwarg ```

-This command line program is used to compute the generation probabilities (Pgens), as defined by a specified generative V(D)J model, of CDR3 sequences from a file and writes the output to another file.
+This console script is used to compute the generation probabilities (Pgens), as defined by a specified generative V(D)J model, of CDR3 sequences from a file and writes the output to another file.
 The infile is assumed to be a DELIMITER SPACED VALUE file (e.g. a tab separated file .tsv or a comma separated file .csv, though other delimiters can be specified.
 For more info read the options/docstring).

 The CDR3 sequences can be either 'amino acid' sequences or in-frame nucleotide sequences and are read in as a specific column of each line (as defined by the delimiter).
 The default index for the sequence column is 0 (the first column) to ensure that a file composed of only a single sequence on each line will be correctly read in by default.